 In May of 2017, Chris Cornell, known best for his work with bands like Soundgarden, Audioslave, and his musical opening for the 2006 Bond film “Casino Royale” was found dead (by hanging) after the Soundgarden reunion show in Detroit, Michigan.
 His death was ruled a suicide but his wife and many of his fans wondered if his drug use somehow played a role in his death.
 It was the same question asked back in 1994 after Kurt Cobain’s controversial suicide.

 Chris began using drugs when he was only 12 years old — beginning with marijuana, prescription anxiety pills (benzodiazepines), and alcohol.
 At 14, he stopped drinking and taking anxiety medication and turned to hallucinogens.
 He used these heavily for 2 years.
 During this time, Cornell barely left his home, talked to anyone, and had no friends.
 It left him understandably depressed, so he turned back to alcohol.
 When asked about his alcohol use, Cornell said that as the child of two alcoholics, having a drinking problem of his own seemed inevitable and just made sense at the time.
 He abstained from hard drugs but drank heavily, well into his late 30’s.
-Finally, in late 2002 his bandmates in Audioslave expressed their concern for his safety and convinced him to enter a rehab program.
+Finally, in late 2002 his bandmates in Audioslave expressed their concern for his safety and convinced him to enter a rehab program in the Midwest.
 Cornell stayed sober for 14 years.

 Cornell’s sobriety ended in 2016 when he tore his shoulder.
 “The pain in the shoulder was waking him up at night and it was keeping him up…he was prescribed a benzodiazepine to help him sleep,” said his wife Vicky.
 Even for those with no history of addiction, benzodiazepines are incredibly addictive and habit-forming.
 Many celebrities who began taking them for sleep or stress later found themselves in painful withdrawals.
 Chris quickly began abusing the pills.
 His wife recounts that “in a seven-day period, he took 20-something pills and in a nine-day period, 33.”